-Troi gets some pretty solid knocks against Armus as well, knowing that while he says he killed Tasha for his amusement, killing her brought him none of it.
+- Troi gets some pretty solid knocks against Armus as well, knowing that while he says he killed Tasha for his amusement, it actually brought him none.
 Despite the fact that Armus is holding her hostage, one gets the impression that she's the one in control.

 Kurak: Be careful, Doctor.
 Insulting the honor of a Klingon can be extremely dangerous.